KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 | Roaring lion | S1 | Bifurcal carrier depending context | Correctly used as an attributional contrast |
 | Father / Son / manifestation | S1 Logos Continuum and Ledger | Supernal attribution and embodied bearing | Current identity model conflicts |

 **Cascade / Continuum / Conflation:** The file's attributional method is valuable.
-Its error is moving from "the text contains L4 DL attributions" to "the actual structural source is L4 DL" at lines 27, 80, 92, 104, 161, and 175.
+Its error is moving from "the text contains L4 DL attributions" to "the actual structural source is L4 DL" (canonical L₄ DL) at lines 27, 80, 92, 104, 161, and 175.
 M1 says origin is underdetermined.
 Keep hard conflation certain and origin open.
 Satan / Devil shorthand should follow cascade-collapse distinctions, not equate each cultural name with a hypostasis / principle.
-**Function-bearing:** Lines 138–144 say "Christ as Theon incarnate," "L5 generating its own incarnate expression," "Christ is Theon in embodied mode," and "Christ as L5 incarnated."
+**Function-bearing:** Lines 138–144 say "Christ as Theon incarnate," "L5 generating its own incarnate expression," "Christ is Theon in embodied mode," and "Christ as L5 incarnated" (canonical L₅).
 Replace the entire explanatory unit with the singular full personal office-function bearing distinction.
 **Distal Apprehension:** Spurious doctrine and inverse textual imposition can be explained through broadcasting and hard conflation; DA is optional unless the text claims Nyxea acquired Sophic content.
 If retained, clarify that inverse attribution imitates contour without receiving centropic interiority.
 **Soul / Essence:** The file's essence language around punishment and correction is mostly terminal / persistence language and can remain if carefully scoped.
 Do not assign essence to L₄ DL as a stratum-property.
 **Terminology:** Replace "actual structural source," Source-resonant, source-figure, and similar phrases with native origin, Aion-resonant, or named principle as context requires.
 Rewrite Aion / Khaon polarity.
 Tighten authority-family wording in section 106 while retaining the proper Aauthoritarian Stance title where cited.
 Correct Non-fusion casing.